Web Scraping with Perl

 LWP

-You can find the full LWP API specification on the Comprehensive Perl Archive Network ( CPAN ) or browse through it locally with perldoc by typing the following in a console of your choosing:
+You can find the full LWP API specification on the Comprehensive Perl Archive Network (CPAN) or browse through it locally with perldoc by typing the following in the console:

 Parsing with TreeBuilder